apitestbase/apitestbase.github.io/_docs/en/what-is-integration-unit-testing.md

 For more details, please refer to [this post](https://medium.com/@zhengwang666/integration-unit-testing-683fbf995c43){:target="_blank"}.

+Integration unit tests are run by hand during API development, and automated in a [CI/CD pipeline](/docs/en/integration-unit-testing-automation-in-cicd-pipeline) to run the whole set on every build.

 ### Integration Unit
 We can think of an API as an integration unit.
 An API has the following characteristics: